pcmsuh/pcmsuh/README.md

 ### Hello 👋

 I'm Philip, an aspiring data analyst in Tokyo.
-I work mostly in Python on fashion datasets.
-Feel free to connect with me on [Twitter](https://twitter.com/pcmsuh).
+I'm working mostly in the Python data ecosystem.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pcmsuh/).

 #### Quick Links: